G: Other languages

-Amongst European languages, Czech, Dutch, Estonian and Finnish are an exception as they do not have /ɡ/ in their native words.
+Amongst European languages, Czech, Dutch, Estonian and Finnish are exceptions, as they do not have /ɡ/ in their native words.
 In Dutch, g represents a voiced velar fricative /ɣ/ instead, a sound that does not occur in modern English, but there is a dialectal variation: many Netherlandic dialects use a voiceless fricative ([x] or [χ]) instead, and in southern dialects it may be palatal [ʝ].
-Nevertheless, word-finally it is always voiceless in all dialects, including the standard Dutch of Belgium and the Netherlands.
+Nevertheless, word-finally, it is always voiceless in all dialects, including the standard Dutch of Belgium and the Netherlands.
 On the other hand, some dialects (like Amelands) may have a phonemic /ɡ/.

 Faroese uses g to represent /dʒ/, in addition to /ɡ/, and also uses it to indicate a glide.

 In Māori, g is used in the digraph ng which represents the velar nasal /ŋ/ and is pronounced like the ng in singer.

 The Samoan and Fijian languages use the letter g by itself for /ŋ/.

 In older Czech and Slovak orthographies, g was used to represent /j/, while /ɡ/ was written as ǧ (g with caron).

 The Azerbaijani Latin alphabet uses g exclusively for the "soft" sound, namely /ɟ/.
 The sound /ɡ/ is written as q.
 This leads to unusual spellings of loanwords: qram 'gram', qrup 'group', qaraj 'garage', qallium 'gallium'.

+Other systems

+In the International Phonetic Alphabet, ɡ represents the voiced velar plosive.
+The small caps ɢ represents the voiced uvular plosive.